facebookresearch/DiT/README.md

 ![DiT samples](visuals/sample_grid_0.png)

-This repo contains PyTorch model definitions, sampling code and pre-trained weights for our paper exploring diffusion models with transformers (DiTs).
+This repo contains PyTorch model definitions, pre-trained weights and training/sampling code for our paper exploring diffusion models with transformers (DiTs).
 You can find more visualizations on our [project page](https://www.wpeebles.com/DiT).

 > [**Scalable Diffusion Models with Transformers**](https://www.wpeebles.com/DiT)<br>